31-Year-Old Man Misdiagnosed with Terminal Illness Following Exercise-Related Symptom

 Overcoming Adversity: A Survivor's Journey

-In November 2022, after extensive preparation with clinical psychologists, he underwent a nearly ten-hour awake craniotomy—a complex procedure aimed at debulking the tumor.
+In November 2022, after extensive preparation, he underwent a nearly ten-hour awake craniotomy—a complex procedure aimed at debulking the tumor.
 During this surgery, Sweeney suffered an acute stroke, a complication that could have had severe consequences.

 Fortunately, he emerged from the ordeal with minimal lasting side effects, a fact he considers a stroke of luck amidst the chaos of his medical journey.
 The statistics surrounding brain tumors are sobering.